hbz/laser3/documentation/readme.md

         Holders.grailsApplication.mainContext.getBean('contextService') as ContextService
     }

+### DateUtils

+To avoid confusion, the difference between localized and fixed usage in *de.laser.helder.Dateutils* is now reflected in a new naming scheme.

+### Localization

+Localization dependent logic should be managed by *de.laser.helper.LocaleHelper* to ensure consistent behavior.

 ### Logging

 *Static_logger* has been removed.
 New code should use **@Slf4j** as class annotation to enable logging in static contexts.

+### Apache Commons Lang

+Two different versions are currently used simultaneously.
+New code should always use *org.apache.commons.lang3*, not the previous version *org.apache.commons.lang*.

+### CSV

+*Opencsv* has been removed.
+New code should use *liquibase.util.csv*.

 ### HTTPBuilder

 *org.codehaus.groovy.modules.http-builder:http-builder* is outdated.
 A migration to *de.laser.http.BasicHttpClient* should take place.

-### CSV

-*Opencsv* has been removed.
-New code should use *liquibase.util.csv*.

-### Apache Commons Lang

-Two different versions are currently used simultaneously.
-New code should always use *org.apache.commons.lang3*, not the previous version *org.apache.commons.lang*.

 ### .. todo?